Media resources to confront risks in the rising culture of online violence

 PICTURE: Mati Mango/Pexels

-Isaac Morris is hard to find on Google.
-He isn’t an MMA fighter out of Tennessee, a social worker from Baltimore or the secondary antagonist of And Then There Were None, the Agatha Christie mystery.
+‘Isaac’ is hard to find on Google.
+He isn’t an MMA fighter out of Tennessee, a social worker from Baltimore or the secondary antagonist of an Agatha Christie mystery.

 The cybersecurity expert probably does that on purpose.
-This Isaac Morris is a trainer for Blueprint for Free Speech and the University of Melbourne, and a specialist in technology ethics, so he knows how to hide data.
+This ‘Isaac’ is a cybersecurity trainer for NGOs, universities and other groups, and a specialist in technology ethics, so he knows how to hide data.
 But that doesn’t mean he’s elusive.

 His knowledge delivery was a highlight of the Wits Centre for Journalism‘s African Investigative Journalism Conference (AIJC) where surveillance, data interception and journalists’ safety were among the strongest themes.